iauns/dotfiles/README.md

 Although I would just recommend frolicking around in my dotfiles and incorporating any humble snippets back into your own.

+After running bootstrap I generally run `./.osx` to install or update anything.
+This executable `.osx` script ends up calling `.brew` and all of the `.pkg*` executable files.

 Special Directories
 ===================